 - Adjusting to major life changes or financial strain

-Call For Young Adult Therapy in Monmouth County, N J
+Call For Young Adult Therapy in Monmouth County, NJ

-Michael Richardson, LCSW, at Red Bank Counseling use CBT, DBT, and mindfulness-based tools to create a calm, collaborative environment where young adults can explore their experiences without pressure.
+At Red Bank Counseling, Michael Richardson, LCSW, use CBT, DBT, and mindfulness-based tools to create a calm, collaborative environment where young adults can explore their experiences without pressure.
 This approach helps you understand your emotional responses, uncover what’s driving your stress, and build skills that support you now and as life continues to evolve.
-If you’re ready for support, therapy for young adults in Monmouth County, NJ, can help you regain clarity, confidence, and a stronger sense of control.